 Why

-do they still use staple fibers today?
-Because it allows carpet manufacturers more
+do they still use Staple Fibers today?

-flexibility when creating new carpet styles.
+styles.
 At least that's what they say.
+I think it also saves them money to use

-I think it saves them money to use these short lengths of fibers instead of
+these short lengths of fibers instead of recycling them.

-recycling them.
-As with any product line, there are many different grades and
+line, there are many different grades and qualities available.
+Your job is to know exactly

-qualities.
-Your job is to know exactly what you are buying BEFORE you agree to
+what you are buying BEFORE you agree to buy it.
+That's why I created this

-buy it.
-That's why I created this website and offer free carpet information
+website and offer free carpet information to consumers.

-to shed for months.
-It depends on the carpet style, how well the carpet is
+all staple fibers continue to shed for months.
+It depends on the carpet style,

-constructed and the length of fibers used.
-The shorter the fiber lengths
+how well the carpet is constructed and the length of fibers used.
+The shorter

-no way to determine in advance how much a carpet will shed.
-You can avoid
+Unfortunately there is no way for you to determine in advance how much a carpet

-the nightmare of excessive carpet shedding by selecting a carpet made with a Continuous
+a carpet made with a Continuous

 Be